abhiss/sth/README.md

 ## Building
 The resource projects target .NET Standard 2.0 and .NET Framework for the server and client resource respectively.
 You need to have .NET SDKs to build source.
 These can be installed [manually](https://dotnet.microsoft.com/download/visual-studio-sdks) or along with [Visual Stuio](https://visualstudio.microsoft.com/).
 The resulting files will in the [dist](/sthv/dist) directory, which can be started as a resource.
+The `sthvServer.csproj` can optionally run a script after building if the environment variable PostBuildScript is set the path of a powershell script.

 ### Windows - Visual Studio: